5/1 ARM Loan: Everything You Need To Know

-In this article, we’ll be discussing the 5/1 ARM, which is an adjustable rate mortgage with a rate that’s initially fixed at a rate lower than comparable fixed-rate mortgages for the first 5 years of your loan term.
+In this article, we’ll be discussing the 5/1 ARM, which is an adjustable-rate mortgage with an initial rate lower than comparable fixed-rate mortgages for the first 5 years of your loan term.

 What Is A 5/1 ARM Loan?

-A 5/1 ARM is a mortgage loan with a fixed interest rate for the first 5 years.
+A 5/1 ARM is a type of adjustable rate mortgage loan (ARM) with a fixed interest rate for the first 5 years.
 Afterward, the 5/1 ARM switches to an adjustable interest rate for the remainder of its term.

 When the rate adjusts, the new rate is calculated by adding an index number to a margin specified in your mortgage documentation.
-Common indexes used to figure out rates for ARMs include the Cost of Funds Index (COFI), Constant Maturity Treasuries (CMT) and the London Interbank Offered Rate (LIBOR).
-LIBOR, an index often used to calculate rates on conventional ARMs, is being phased out and will be replaced by the Secured Overnight Financing Rate (SOFR).
-Quicken Loans® doesn’t offer conventional ARMs at this time.
+Common indexes used to figure out rates for ARMs include the Secured Overnight Financing Rate (SOFR), the Cost of Funds Index (COFI) and the Constant Maturity Treasuries (CMT).

 Each time your interest rate changes, your payment is recalculated so that your loan is paid off by the end of your term.
 Terms on ARMs are usually 30 years, but they don’t have to be.

-- Fixed or teaser rate period: The first number specifies how long the rate stays fixed at the beginning of the term, in this case 5 years.
+- Fixed or initial rate period: The first number specifies how long the rate stays fixed at the beginning of the term – in this case, 5 years.

 - Adjustment intervals: The next number tells you how often the rate adjusts once the fixed-rate portion of the loan is over.
-For example, a 5/1 ARM adjusts once per year.
+For this example, the 5/1 ARM adjusts once per year.